Tucker: The Man and His Dream: Home media

 Pocket Books published a novelization written by Robert Tine to coincide with the release of the film.
 Paramount Home Video released Tucker: The Man and His Dream on DVD in October 2000, which included audio commentary by Coppola, the 1948 promotional film Tucker: The Man and the Car (with optional commentary by Coppola), as well as a making-of featurette, Under the Hood: Making Tucker.

+Disney acquired the rights to the film via their acquisition of Lucasfilm in 2012.
+To celebrate the film's 30th anniversary, Lionsgate Home Entertainment released a high-definition remaster of the film on Blu-ray under license from Disney in 2018.